 - b.
 The limitation periods of three or six years shall also apply to claims arising from defects in title (whereby the statutory limitation period relating to rights in rem of third parties [§ 438 Para.
 1 No. 1 BGB] shall remain unaffected); claims arising from defects in title shall not, however, become statute-barred under any circumstances as long as the third party can still assert his right against us - in particular in the absence of a limitation period.

 - c.
 The limitation periods under sales law, including the aforementioned extension, shall apply - to the extent permitted by law - to all contractual claims for defects.
 Insofar as we are also entitled to non-contractual claims for damages due to a defect, the regular statutory limitation period (§§ 195, 199 BGB) shall apply here, unless the application of the statutory limitation periods of the sales law in individual cases leads to a longer limitation period.

-In addition to the defect rights according to (2) to (5), we have the right to extraordinarily terminate a framework agreement concluded with the supplier with immediate effect if the supplier repeatedly delivers defective goods or has repeatedly breached a material obligation under the framework agreement.
+In addition to the defect rights according to (2) to (7) with regard to individual deliveries, we have the right to terminate framework supply agreements for good cause if the supplier repeatedly delivers defective goods despite warning.

 § 8 Supplier recourse